bitbond/bitcoinppi/views/content/landingpage.md

 The bitcoinppi volatility measures the average return volatility of the last 30 days of daily index changes.
 The volatility data is not provided by our API but you can easily calculate it yourself with daily index information.
-This is the formula we use to calculate the bitcoinppi volatility:
+This is the formula we use to calculate the bitcoinppi volatility

 `STDEV(SUM(ln(bitcoinppi(d) / bitcoinppi(d-1)) / 30) * SQRT(365) with d = 1..30`